SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Contacts.md

 1. Make the necessary changes to the contact details.

-1. After making your edits, select *Activate* in the lower right corner.
+1. After making your changes, select *Activate* in the lower right corner.

    > [!NOTE]
    > Skipping this step will keep the contact in an inactive *Edit* state.